CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > ## Response to Reports
 >
 > We aim to acknowledge your security report as soon as possible.
-> However, this project is maintained by a single person with a small
+> However, this project is maintained by a single person in their
-> group of volunteers in their spare time, and we cannot guarantee a
+> spare time, and we cannot guarantee a rapid response.
+If you have
-> rapid reponse.
-If you have not heard back from the maintainers
+> not heard back from the maintainers within a week, then please send
-> within a week, then please forward the report to CPANSec at
+> a reminder to the maintainer and copy the report to CPANSec at
 > <cpan-security@security.metacpan.org>.
+>
+> Please note that the initial response to your report will be an
+> acknowledgement, with a possible query for more information.
+It
+> will not necessarily include any fixes for the issue.
 >
 > The project maintainers may forward this issue to the security
 > contacts for other projects where we believe it is relevant.
 This